-9. Go to the BST Menu of the desired Master unit and set the BST Mode item to BST MASTER.
+9. Go to the Boiler Sequencing Menu item of the desired Master unit and set the BST Mode item to BST MASTER.

 9.3.3 Option 3 - Outdoor Reset with DIRECT WIRED Header Sensor AND DIRECT WIRED Outdoor Sensor

 NOTE: Both Header Sensor AND Outdoor Sensor must be wired.
 See the C-More Controller User Manual, OMM-0032, GF-112 and ProtoNode User Manual, OMM-0080, GF-129 for more information.